eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `secure_port` - (Optional) - Int - SecurePort is the port the kube runs on.
 - `insecure_port` - (Optional) - Int - InsecurePort is the port the insecure api runs.
 - `address` - (Optional) - String - Address is the binding address for the kube api: Deprecated - use insecure-bind-address and bind-address.
+- `advertise_address` - (Optional) - String - AdvertiseAddress is the IP address on which to advertise the apiserver to members of the cluster.
 - `bind_address` - (Optional) - String - BindAddress is the binding address for the secure kubernetes API.
 - `insecure_bind_address` - (Optional) - String - InsecureBindAddress is the binding address for the InsecurePort for the insecure kubernetes API.
 - `enable_bootstrap_auth_token` - (Optional) - Bool - EnableBootstrapAuthToken enables 'bootstrap.kubernetes.io/token' in the 'kube-system' namespace to be used for TLS bootstrapping authentication.